 HA configuration is backward compatible and works with your existing single NameNode configuration.
 The following instructions describe how to set up NameName HA on a manually-installed cluster.
-If you installed with Ambari and manage HDP on Ambari 1.7.0 or later, instead of the manual instructions use the Ambari documentation, "Enabling NameNode High Availability" in the Ambari User's Guide.
+If you installed with Ambari and manage HDP on Ambari 2.0.0 or later, instead of the manual instructions use the Ambari documentation for the NameNode HA wizard.